 It is intended for personnel in electrical contracting companies who have responsibility for the quality of the design, specification, installation and testing process.
 It addresses, in particular, the implications of the Wiring Regulations for Electrical Installations.

-The course is taught on a Thursday (09.00 - 16.30) spread over six weeks of attendance with the formal 3 hour 2396-402 external examination on the Thursday evening of the final week (18.30 - 21.30).
+The course is taught on a Friday (09.00 - 17.00) spread over six weeks of attendance with the formal 3 hour 2396-402 external examinations held three times a year in March, June and December at (18.30 - 21.30).
 We have found this mode of attendance provides the ability to embed the underpinning knowledge and learning outcomes for both the written and project assessments.
 The course is supported outside of the scheduled 42 hours of teaching delivery with 1:1 tutorials to aid satisfactory guidance and assessment of the 'off site' project assignment.

 To achieve the Level 4 Award in the Design & Verification of Electrical Installations, learners must achieve 10 credits from the mandatory units.